You see a cyber line on the businessowners policy and feel like the box is checked.

 Next step

-Take the endorsement or cyber dec page and write three numbers next to it: response cost, downtime cost, and patient notice cost.
-If the available limit looks thin once you do that, the answer is usually right there.
+Take the cyber dec page or endorsement and write three numbers next to it: response cost, downtime cost, and patient notice cost.
+If the available limit looks thin after that, the policy has already answered you.